DavidMcLaughlin208/PixelSorting/README.md

 I also wanted to create an application with a gui to give more immediate visual feedback to the user and add other tools such as mask drawing in app.

+### Supported Platforms

+Pixel Sortium has released builds for Windows-64 Bit OS and MacOS.
+I will be looking into a Linux build as well.

 ### Dependencies

-This application uses [OpenFrameworks](https://openframeworks.cc/) and c++ for the pixel sorting, image loading, and video loading/playback.
+This application uses [OpenFrameworks](https://openframeworks.cc/) and c++ for the pixel sorting and image loading.
-[OpenCV](https://opencv.org/) is used to take the modified pixels from each frame and collect them into an .mp4 file.
+[OpenCV](https://opencv.org/) is used to load videos, take the modified pixels from each frame, and collect them into an .mp4 file.
 UI is made using [ofxDatGui](https://github.com/braitsch/ofxDatGui).

 ### Installation and Usage